-Tropical Storm Nepartak makes landfall in Miyagi Prefecture
+Miyagi marks first tropical storm landfall on record as Nepartak crosses Honshu

-A tropical storm made landfall in Miyagi Prefecture on Wednesday morning, the weather agency said.
+Tropical Storm Nepartak made landfall in the Tohoku region on Wednesday morning, the weather agency said, in Miyagi Prefecture’s first such landfall since record-keeping began in 1951.

-Tropical Storm Nepartak, moving along the main island of Honshu, reached an area near the city of Ishinomaki shortly before 6 a.m., the Meteorological Agency said, warning of strong winds and high waves in affected areas.
+Nepartak, moving along the main island of Honshu, reached an area near the city of Ishinomaki shortly before 6 a.m., the Meteorological Agency said, warning of strong winds and high waves in affected areas.

-The storm had initially been feared to hit or come close to the Tokyo area where the Olympic Games are being held, but changed course and traveled northward instead.
+Earlier forecasts had shown the possibility of the storm making landfall closer to Tokyo, and some Olympic events had been rescheduled as a precaution.
+But the change in course largely spared the Kanto region, which includes the capital, from any serious impact.

-It is expected to traverse the Tohoku region and move into the Sea of Japan before weakening to an extratropical cyclone by Wednesday night, the agency said.
+As of 6 a.m., the storm was traveling north-northwest near Ishinomaki, packing winds of up to 72 kph and gusts of up to 108 kph, the meteorological said.
+The agency’s forecast showed the storm moving over Honshu and into the Sea of Japan by Wednesday evening before weakening into an extratropical cyclone.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.